stylemecck/Swift-Basket/README.md

 - GitHub Actions CI/CD badge
 - A live demo badge (if deployed)
 - Shields for things like coverage, last commit, etc.
+---
+#### ©️ Copyright 2025 Satyam Kumar

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software...